 The second generation Kindle Paperwhite has been on sale since September 2013 in the US, so it’s one of the more standard models and easy to get, if you don’t have one already.

-The reason why you need this model is that it has a touch screen, so you can easily tap on words you aren’t familiar with, and it also has a built-in vocabulary list builder.
+The reason why this model is great is that it has a touch screen, so you can easily tap on words you aren’t familiar with, and it also has a built-in vocabulary list builder.

 2. Set up a dictionary